Site

 case!
 This stage requires TONS of persistence and patience.

-3) Rottweiler pups are very smart and this gets them
+3) Rottweiler pups are very smart and

 into lots of